-Spending a lot of time in the office daydreaming of my next adventure, where I am going to travel and the best way to plan it.
+Spending a lot of time in the office daydreaming of my next adventure, where I am going to travel, the best way to plan it.

 The key thing is to use your annual leave carefully and make the most of the time you have off.
 On average you can get between 20 and 25 days annual leave a year.
 It might not sound much but if used wisely you can get loads of travel out of these days.